coffepowered/databricksConnectDocker/README.md

 * If using Docker:
   * `WSL 1` on Windows 10 is the only *tested* way of running this

+## Which container ?

+The recipes of all the base containers can be found in this branch at ./devcontainer/recipes separated by databricks runtime version.
+Such recipes have been you to build the public docker images at https://hub.docker.com/repository/docker/simarocchi/vscode_dbconnect

 ## Test it out

 First from command prompt check that you databricks connect install can connect: